 Disadvantages of Operating Ratio

-- Cannot be considered in Isolation: It becomes important to note that just by looking at this measure, one cannot judge the total health of the business.
-One must also look at profitability, activity and also leverage ratio to gauge and have a better understanding of the business
+- Cannot be considered in Isolation: It becomes essential to note that just by looking at this measure, one cannot judge the total health of the business.
+One must also look at profitability, activity, and also leverage ratio to gauge and have a better understanding of the business.

 - Cannot Compare with other Industries: One disadvantage of such ratio is that one cannot compare the ratio with firms doing businesses in other industries as that may not be a suitable benchmark.
-One has to look into similar business to facilitate comparison and have a better understanding of the business when looked upon relatively
+One has to look into similar businesses to facilitate comparison and have a better understanding of the business when looked upon relatively.

-- Does not Consider Debt: A company may go on to have a huge amount of debt and those interest payments are usually not part of the operating expenses of the business.
+- Does not Consider Debt: A company may go on to have a massive amount of debt, and those interest payments are usually not part of the operating expenses of the business.
 Hence it will not be of much use if (one were to study this ratio in isolation).
-One needs a holistic view by also considering the other ratios that are usually used in financial statement analysis
+One needs a holistic view by also considering the other ratios that are usually used in financial statement analysis.

 - Requires Relative Judgment: One needs comparative data to gauge and understand this ratio and thereby judge the performance of the business, by looking at other relative sources of data as this ratio itself cannot be studied in isolation

-- Few Components not Considered: It does not go on to consider some components such as debt and the subsequent interest payments do not form part of the numerator as a part of the operating expenses.
-Hence the analysis may tend to get skewed to such extent
+- Few Components not Considered: It does not go on to consider some components such as debt, and the subsequent interest payments do not form part of the numerator as a part of the operating expenses.
+Hence the analysis may tend to get skewed to such an extent.

-Operating ratio stands to serve as an excellent metric and helps the management and analysts understand if the company is being efficient enough in having to manage all of its expenses as against the total turnover of the company.
-Similar to financial statement analysis by making use of other ratios, this measure too helps in understanding time-series and cross-sectional analysis by making a comparison of a company over time and also against that of itself and also its peers.
+The operating ratio stands to serve as an excellent metric and helps the management and analysts understand if the company is being efficient enough in having to manage all of its expenses as against the total turnover of the company.
+Similar to financial statement analysis by making use of other ratios, this measure, too, help in understanding time-series and cross-sectional analysis by making a comparison of a company over time and also against that of itself and even its peers.

-This has been a guide to what is Operating Ratio and it’s meaning.
+This article has been a guide to what is Operating Ratio, and it’s meaning.
 Here we discuss how to interpret operating ratio along with examples, advantages, and disadvantages.
 You can learn more about financing from the following articles –